-Most people settle for a costlier home to save on commute times.
-If they find that the school or office is nearby they’re prepared to spend more on rent.
+Often people settle for a costlier home to save on commute times.
+If they find a home that is near their place of work, they’re willing to pay more.

 A CNBC report lists the following cities as the least expensive in terms of rent in the US.

 If you choose to rent at Toledo, Ohio you only need to pay $550 for monthly rent.
 Memphis or Glendale aren’t too shabby either.

 Being in a good school district used to be a major consideration when choosing a home too but that’s changing as well.